 Then there is the main structure, a mansion named Hôtel Biron.
 The name comes from a very wealthy previous owner by the name Louis-Antoine de Gontaut-Biron.
 Hence, Hôtel Biron.

 The mansion sits in a large well-manicured garden dotted with various sculptures created by the master himself.
 There are also works from other artists including Rodin’s prize student Camille Claudel.

 Technically, there are over 6,000 sculptures in the collection but many are housed off-site.
 You will find The Thinker outside in the garden.
 This museum is a wonderful visit with a local guide, but to get you started, don’t miss our art historian’s recommendations for the top art you have to see here.
 Tickets are just €13.

 5. Musée National Picasso-Paris

-Yes, there are works by others, but mostly artists copying, mocking or paying tribute to Picasso.
+There are works by others, but they are mostly artists copying, mocking, or paying tribute to Picasso.
 The museum also features newspaper clippings and other historic items to form a sort of chronological timeline of Picasso’s 70 years of dedication to the evolution of art.
-Tickets cost 12€ but can vary when the museum takes on an exhibition.
+Tickets cost €14 but can vary when the museum takes on an exhibition.

 4. Musée de l’Orangerie

 When you think of Paris, the Louvre and Versailles will definitely come to mind.
 You may also think of the Musée d’Orsay.
 When someone mentions the Rodin Museum, people normally say, “Oh yeah, I forgot about that one.”
 Well, if you didn’t study art, you’ve probably not heard of the l’Orangerie Museum.
 You do, however, know who Claude Monet is.

 Monet’s Water Lillies installation is not the only thing to see in the l’Orangerie Museum, but it is definitely the highlight.
 It may not qualify as an art installation by today’s measures, but at the time it was painted (1918 post-WWI armistice) it was the only installation.